MSHP Volunteers Have Fun in Many Ways!

 Dancers educate and entertain the public about the history, dances, and customs of early California.
 Demonstrations of historic dances and music occur periodically throughout the year during park Living History events.

-Formal training is required to become a Monterey State Historic Park volunteer.
+Monterey State Historic Park Provides Training!
 Volunteers also enjoy regular continuing education classes, field trips, and trainings.
 Please contact Michael Green (831) 649-7172 for more information.